microsoft/genaiops-promptflow-template/docs/jenkins_how_to_setup.md

 The example scenario can be run and deployed both for Dev environments.
 When you are satisfied with the performance of the prompt evaluation pipeline, Prompt flow model, and deployment in development, additional pipelines similar to `dev` pipelines can be replicated and deployed in the Production environment.

-The sample Prompt flow run & evaluation and GitHub workflows can be used as a starting point to adapt your own prompt engineering code and data.
+The sample Prompt flow run & evaluation and Jenkins pipelines can be used as a starting point to adapt your own prompt engineering code and data.